martinabruni/SkyAlertV2/README.md

 2. **`MqttHandlerFacade`**

-   - A singleton extending `MqttHandler` to add functionality like topic management and IP validation.
+   - A singleton extending `MqttHandler` to add functionality like topic management and IP/Port validation.
    - Provides utilities for managing multiple topics and seamless connection handling.

 3. **`NotificationHelper`**